 If communication in the home and farmyard is poor or non-existent, everyone is suffering, including the business going forward.
 Mediation is confidential, non-judgemental, and impartial.
 A mediator will manage the process, only you and your family will determine the outcome.

-* Determine the most important things, values and priorities for each individual family member, to help you decide what to do.
+* Determine the things that are most important, values and priorities for each individual family member, to help you decide what to do.
 It is a good starting point to ask each child to identify something from the family home which they would like to be theirs, after your lifetime.

 * Address the issue of fair (equitable) versus equal division of the farm early in the process, especially if there are off-farm family members involved.
-Fair does not always mean equal, and equal does not always mean fair.
+It may sound strong but fair does not necessarily equate to equal, and equality does not need to be fair.

-If John never went to college and stayed at home farming full-time, and the other children were educated and never farmed, then equal is not fair in that circumstance.
+If John never went attended college and remained farming full-time at home, and the other children were educated and never farmed, then equal is not fair in that circumstance.

 * Do not assume that you know what others are thinking or how they feel about the process, or what they want to achieve from the succession plan.

-Listen carefully and ask questions, if you do not understand.
+Listen carefully and ask questions, when you find something hard to understand.
 Get professionals to assist.
 For many farmers, it is a legacy of a lifetime.

 See walshandpartners.ie/blog for more!